JaKobyBoydd/azure-network-protocols/README.md

 <br />

 <p>
 Once the VM is created head to the computer's nic to change the domain controller's ip.
-Head to the settings on the left hand side and select networking.
-In the network settings go to the network interface, ip configurations, and select ip coonfig1.
+Navigate to settings on the left hand side and select networking.
+In the network settings go to the network interface, then ip configurations, and select ip coonfig1.
 Lastly change the private ip address allocation from dynamic to static.
 </p>
 <p>
 <img src="https://i.imgur.com/d1o4Db3.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>